Degree Requirements

 Fingerprinting and Background Check

 Connecticut law requires all candidates in teacher/educator certification programs to undergo state and federal criminal history background checks before participating in school-based field experiences and student teaching.
-All candidates enrolled in a course requiring entering a P-12 school to complete an assignment, field experience requirement, and student teaching placement will be required to have a background check completed with the school they are placed in.
-Any prior convictions revealed in your background check may prevent Connecticut school districts from accepting you for placement and may impact your ability to complete the teacher certification program.
+All candidates enrolled in a course requiring entering a P-12 school to complete an assignment, field experience requirement, and student teaching placement will be required to have a background check completed with the school in which they are placed.
+Any prior convictions revealed in a candidate’s background check may prevent Connecticut school districts from accepting that candidate for placement and may impact their ability to complete the teacher certification program.
 The University will not be responsible for a candidate's inability to complete the program.
-Background checks are conducted exclusively by the school districts which will determine on a case by case basis the appropriateness of the placement.
-SCSU does not conduct, receive, review or engage in discussion regarding student background check results.
+Background checks are conducted exclusively by the school districts, which determine on a case by case basis the appropriateness of the placement.
+SCSU does not conduct, receive, review, or engage in discussion regarding student background check results.

 Student Teaching

 Student teaching requires a full-time commitment.
-As such, teacher candidates are not permitted to take other courses during the semester in which they student teach, other than the student teaching seminar that is taken simultaneously with student teaching.
-In rare cases, the department may petition the College of Education Dean for a waiver of this requirement.
+As such, teacher candidates are not permitted to take other courses during the semester in which they student-teach, other than the student teaching seminar that is taken simultaneously with student teaching.
 Additionally, candidates must have all courses and academic requirements completed prior to the semester of student teaching.
 All incomplete grades need to be cleared prior to the start of the student teaching semester.
+In the case of a justifiable extenuating circumstance, a student may petition the College of Education Dean or their representative for a waiver of this requirement, provided they have the support of their program.

 Certification in CT